A Russian missile attack on Kyiv injures more than 50 people as Ukraine pleads for more Western help

 That may herald another heavy winter bombardment of Ukraine's power grid.
 Moscow last year targeted energy infrastructure in an effort to deny Ukrainians heat, light and running water and break their fighting spirit.

+Separately, Latvia and Ukraine announced an agreement on the production of drones, which have become a key aspect of the war.
+They said they will aim to "enhance Ukraine's technological superiority" in drone use.

-Debris from intercepted missiles fell in Kyiv's eastern Dniprovskyi district, injuring at least 53 people, Kyiv Mayor Vitali Kitschko said on Telegram.
+Debris from intercepted missiles fell in Kyiv's eastern Dniprovskyi district, injuring dozens of people, Kyiv Mayor Vitali Kitschko said on Telegram.
 Twenty people, including two children, were hospitalized, and 33 people received medical treatment on the spot.

 An apartment building, a private house and several cars caught fire, while the windows of a children's hospital were shattered, Klitschko said.
 Falling rocket debris also damaged the water supply system in the district.